saurabh3240/algorithm-learning/LeetCode/medium.md

 **Complexity Analysis**

-- Time complexity : O(n^2)O(n2).
-Since expanding a palindrome around its center could take O(n)O(n) time, the overall complexity is O(n^2)O(n2).
+- Time complexity : O(n^2).
+Since expanding a palindrome around its center could take O(n) time, the overall complexity is O(n^2).

-- Space complexity : O(1)O(1).
+- Space complexity : O(1).

 ------

 #### Approach 5: Manacher's Algorithm

-There is even an O(n)O(n) algorithm called Manacher's algorithm, explained [here in detail](https://articles.leetcode.com/longest-palindromic-substring-part-ii/).
+There is even an O(n) algorithm called Manacher's algorithm, explained [here in detail](https://articles.leetcode.com/longest-palindromic-substring-part-ii/).
 However, it is a non-trivial algorithm, and no one expects you to come up with this algorithm in a 45 minutes coding session.
 But, please go ahead and understand it, I promise it will be a lot of fun.